lars-frogner/OpenBabyMonitor/README.md

     ```
     Try adding `.local`, `.home` or `.lan` after `raspberrypi` if it doesn't work.

-5. When you have successfully SSH'ed into the device, proceed by updating the package lists and installing Git:
+5. When you have successfully SSH'ed into the Pi, proceed by updating the package lists and installing Git:
     ```
     sudo apt -y update
     sudo apt -y install git